elixir-europe/rdmkit/pages/your_domain/agro_ecology.md

 * Which licence and reuse conditions are appropriate for your intended audiences and stakeholders?

 ### Solutions
-The following practices help agro-ecology datasets become discoverable, citable, and reusable:
+The following practices help agroecology datasets become discoverable, citable, and reusable:
 * Publish data in a suitable repository or platform, prioritising disciplinary services where possible, and ensuring long-term availability.
 The following repositories and data networks provide open-access platforms that support collaboration, standardization, and FAIR data practices across multiple scientific domains:
    * {% tool "gbif" %}: GBIF is a biodiversity data repository, providing open access to species occurrence records, ecological datasets, and conservation-relevant information.
 By publishing and integrating biodiversity data in GBIF, researchers contribute to global biodiversity assessments and ecological research.
    * {% tool "agrodatacube" %}: This platform aggregates spatial agricultural datasets, combining open and derived data to support precision agriculture and agri-food applications.
 Researchers can use AgroDataCube to analyze spatial patterns in farming, climate interactions, and land use.
    * {% tool "agcros" %}: AgCROS fosters data collaboration in agriculture, allowing researchers to share, compare, and integrate datasets to enhance agricultural productivity, sustainability, and resilience.
-The platform supports open-access data integration across different agro-ecological domains.
+The platform supports open-access data integration across different agroecological domains.
    * {% tool "e-dal-pgp" %} (PGP): PGP provides specialised data hosting for plant genomics and phenomics research, ensuring that datasets on crop adaptation, resilience, and functional traits are findable and accessible for agricultural and environmental studies.
    * {% tool "crop-nutrient-data" %}: Crop Nutrient Data is a comprehensive database of field trial measurements on soil and crop nutrient concentrations.
 It enables researchers to explore, compare, and reuse standardized nutrient datasets across locations and crops, supporting improved nutrient management strategies and more sustainable agriculture practices.
-   * {% tool "eppn" %}: EPPN grants researchers access to phenotyping facilities across Europe and promotes standardised phenotypic data collection and sharing.
-Through common data standards and open-access publishing, EPPN enhances data interoperability and visibility within plant science and agro-ecology.
-More details can be found at the EMPHASIS website.
    * [International Soil Data Network (ISRIC)](https://ismn.earth/en/): ISRIC provides global soil datasets, tools, and resources for soil information management and mapping.
 By using ISRIC’s data, researchers can study soil properties, fertility, and sustainability at a regional and global scale.
    * {% tool "tape" %}: Developed by the Food and Agriculture Organization (FAO), TAPE is a structured framework to assess the multidimensional performance of agroecological systems.
 It is designed for researchers, practitioners, and policymakers to facilitate the adoption and scaling up of agroecological practices.
    * {% tool "faidare" %}: Developed by INRA-URGI, FAIDARE is a data portal that enables and increases dataset findability and accessibility in open international federations of information systems for research on plants.
 It uses BrAPI to access the individual repositories which is an implementation of MIAPPE.